 The Directors of ZF Europe Finance B.V. are involved in the corporate financing and treasury activities of ZF Group, thus monitoring the company's exposure to any potential default risk related to loan receivables.
 The parent company has a strong history of credit worthiness.
 The Directors also regularly review objective, third-party rating reports issued by well-known rating agencies Standard & Poor's and Moody's.
-Throughout the year 2021, the credit rating of ZF Friedrichshafen AG issued by Standard & Poor's and Moody's had remained unchanged.
-In March, 2022 Standard & Poor's had revised their ratings upwards to BB+ with a stable outlook.
-In September 2022, Moody's had revised the rating upwards from Ba1 negative outlook to Ba1 with a stable outlook.
+In March 2022, Standard & Poor's had revised their ratings upwards to BB+ with a stable outlook.
+In September 2022, Moody's had revised the rating upwards in from Ba1 negative outlook to Ba1 with a stable outlook.